-- The deal was led by Ping An Insurance Company and Zouk Capital, Harmonic Growth Partners, Prosperity7 Ventures, and J.P.
+- The deal was led by Ping An Insurance Company and Zouk Capital, Harmonic Growth Partners, and Prosperity7 Ventures.
+J.P.
 Morgan also participated in the round.

 - The funds will be used to accelerate growth, as the company sets its sights on further global expansion.

-- Payment software services was the most active vertical with USA-based companies, raising a total of $12.82 billion from Middle Eastern investors in 2020.
+- Payment software services were the most active vertical with USA-based companies, raising a total of $12.82 billion from Middle Eastern investors in 2020.

 The 200 deals and $85 billion of capital deployed by Middle Eastern investors in USA companies showcase the importance of cross-border deals in the region.
 USA companies provide Middle Eastern investors with access to leading technology deals and bring new innovations to the region.
 USA companies should be mindful of the opportunities provided by cross-border capital markets, particularly with the Middle East.